open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-planet-installation-and-configuration.md

 We are currently rewriting BeLL, the project is called **[`planet`](https://github.com/open-learning-exchange/planet)**.
 The objective is to create a Progressive Web App using Angular & CouchDB with the BeLL Apps functionality.

-Please follow the directions below to install your community `planet` and its dependencies to your machine.
+Please follow the directions below to install Docker and your community `planet` to your machine.
+There are three parts in this section, you can use the side bar on the left to quickly navigate between them.

+---

 ## Install Docker